Bringing UX Design to FinTech

 August 30, 2022

-UI/UX Design
+Design

 4 mins

-This means that anyone getting into the FinTech space, generally needs to approach it with a battery of lawyers and accountants, or have themselves mired in tons of documentation that will keep them from designing anything at all at least for a good year or so.
+This means that anyone getting into the FinTech space generally needs to approach it with a battery of lawyers and accountants, or have themselves mired in tons of documentation that will keep them from designing anything at all at least for a good year or so.

-UX Design Challenges in FinTech
+How UX makes a difference in FinTech

 Compliance